pymeasure/pyleco/README.md

 * The `utils` subpackage contains modules useful for creating LECO Components.
   * The`Communicator` can send and receive messages, but neither blocks (just for a short time waiting for an answer) nor requires an extra thread.
     It is useful for usage in scripts.
-  * The `MessageHandler` handles incomming messages in a continuous loop (blocking until stopped).
+  * The `MessageHandler` handles incoming messages in a continuous loop (blocking until stopped).
     It is useful for creating standalone scripts, like tasks for the Starter.
   * The `Listener` offers the same interface as the Communicator, but listens in an extra thread for incoming messages.
     It is useful if you want to react to incoming messages (via data or control protocol) and if you want send messages of your own accord, for example for GUI applications.